Add to collection

 Dr Nick Roskruge

 Well Aleise, she was a student in plant protection, and then she continued on to do a project which was related to the potato psyllid, which is an interest to the Māori community.
 And from that project, she developed some input to Tāhuri Whenua, which is the National Māori Growers Collective.
 So it’s a collective, it brings people together, but it’s also a place to disseminate information and to gather information and experience and make that experience available to the next generation of land managers if you like.
-It’s collaboration, it’s all an extension of horticultural research, and her work in particular is an extension of what she was doing as a master’s student.
-And the people at Plant & Food have certain expertise that complements the expertise we have here.
+It’s collaboration23, it’s all an extension of horticultural research, and her work in particular is an extension of what she was doing as a master’s student.
+And the people at Plant & Food have certain expertise24 that complements the expertise we have here.
 But currently she’s drawing from not just myself but from a number of experts both within Plant & Food, Massey and Tāhuri Whenua, so they all have something to offer.

 Dr Ocean Mercier

-After the break, we join Aleise in the fields and look at how, by using scientific monitoring techniques and tapping into the vast knowledge of Tāhuri Whenua, she’s hoping to find a taewa strain resistant to psyllid.
+After the break, we join Aleise in the fields and look at how, by using scientific monitoring techniques and tapping into the vast knowledge of Tāhuri Whenua, she’s hoping to find a taewa strain25 resistant to psyllid.
 If she can find a taewa variety that is, it could save the potato industry in Aotearoa millions of dollars.

 Aleise Puketapu’s a scientist working at Plant & Food Research who’s been searching to find a strain of taewa resistant to psyllid infestation.
 These insects have had a devastating impact on potato and tomato crops since they were first discovered in our country in 2006.
-If Aleise can find a strain of taewa that’s resistant, it could have an enormous impact on the potato industry and tangible benefits for taewa growers.
+If Aleise can find a strain of taewa that’s resistant, it could have an enormous impact on the potato industry and tangible26 benefits for taewa growers.

 Aleise Puketapu